Job ads are no longer an indicator of vacancies

 Pros and Cons of Job Boards

-From the job seekers perspective, applying for work online is convenient, there is no need to print out dozens of resumes or even leave your house.
+Applying for work online is convenient, there is no need to print out dozens of resumes or even leave your house.
 It’s accessible, you can search for anything, anywhere; you are no longer bound to looking for work where you live.
 Being able to network online is also a great way to make connections with potential employers in other cities or even overseas.

 Looking for work online can also be a good indicator of what sort of work is out there and what companies are hiring.
 However, when an employer is comparing 300 resumes it can be almost impossible to stand out.
 To create a high chance of success in securing a job there are several things you can do.
 This includes building a network, creating a professional online brand, networking at events or contacting companies directly to see if they are hiring.